Antony Higginbotham: Parliamentary career

 At the 2019 general election, Higginbotham was elected to Parliament as MP for Burnley with 40.3% of the vote and a majority of 1,352, becoming the first Conservative MP in Burnley since 1910.

 In June 2021, Higginbotham and Burnley Council submitted a bid for £20m to improve constituency life through three construction projects.

 He is a member of the Armed Forces Parliamentary Scheme, which includes 12 months of courses on military affairs to help improve parliamentary knowledge on the military.

 Higginbotham endorsed Liz Truss during the July–September 2022 Conservative Party leadership election, citing her views on tax, education and 'levelling up'.

 In June 2024, Higginbotham was re-selected as the Conservative candidate for Burnley at the 2024 general election.
 He lost his seat to Labour candidate, Oliver Ryan.

 Post-parliamentary career

-Following his defeat at the 2024 election, Higginbothan founded the public affairs consultancy Polaris Partners, where he continues to work as Managing Parter.
+Following his defeat at the 2024 election, Higginbothan founded the public affairs consultancy Polaris Partners, where he continues to work as Managing Partner.